calebaernst/tcss360_project/README.md

 Our unit tests can be found in the tests directory within the cool trivia maze directory.
 All of our code for the game can be found in the scripts directory within the cool trivia maze directory as well.

+You can install the game by going to the installer/artifacts directory.
+From there, you should see the CoolTriviaMaze_Setup.exe file.
+Once you run the file, follow its steps and the game should be installed in your device!